abimael92/Funny-Rolls/README.md

 ### `yarn start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Need an upgrade?

+Upgrade packages to their latest version based on the specified range.

 ```
 $ yarn upgrade
 ```

-Upgrades packages to their latest version based on the specified range.

 ## Available Scripts